microflo/microflo/doc/braindump.md

 * Deterministic: Same sequence of inputs results in same sequence of outputs
 * State-free: Same input message always results in same output message
 * Real-time/bounded-time: A message in is guaranteed to have its corresponding output within a certain time
+* Cooperative: Yields the compute within a certain time

-Are there formalisms which can be provably correct suited for components?
+Are there formalisms which can be provably correct that are suited for components?

 * Finite State Machine
 * Truth tables